swedenconnect/tsl-trust/docs/TslTrustDeploymentGuide.md

 3. Create and configure any external databases that are used by the policy administration service for storing policies and logs.

-4. Deploy the policy administration web application (but don’t start it yet), **Note:** As an alternative to the configuration tasks in step 6 below, you can set appropriate configuration parameters in the source code project (web.xml file of the TT Admin Webservice module) and rebuild the .war before deployment.

-5. Place the policy administration maintenance application .jar in a dedicated directory on the administration server.

-6. Run the maintenance application.
-Locate and configure the web.xml file of the policy administration web application.
-This is necessary to configure, storage locations, database connections and other essential parameters before the service is started.
+4. Make sure that the web.xml file data folder location is pointing to an appropriate location.
+Then deploy and start the policy administration web application. **Note:** Default files will be generated at the specified location.
+Once this is done, stop the application and edit configuration files before starting the application again.

-7. Start the policy administration web application.
+5. Start the policy administration web application with correct configuration parameter values.

-8. Log on to the administration service using the super user account settings configured in step 6 (or directly in the web.xml deployment descriptor of the admin service web application).
+6. Log on to the administration service using the super user account settings configured in step 4.
+Steps 7- 9 below are optional.

-9. Obtain an administration privileges request password in the authorization menu and send it to administrators that needs access (if applicable)
+7. Obtain an administration privileges request password in the authorization menu and send it to administrators that needs access (if applicable)

-10. Allow administrators to log in to the service and apply for administration rights.
+8. Allow administrators to log in to the service and apply for administration rights.

-11. As super administrator, grant administrators necessary rights to administrate policies.
+9. As super administrator, grant administrators necessary rights to administrate policies.

-12. Allow a policy administrator to define at least one signature validation policy.
-(If this is done by the Super Admin, then steps 10-12 can be omitted)
+10. Allow a policy administrator to define at least one signature validation policy.

-13. Stop and restart the policy administration service (or wait for the next server update) to generate and publish trust information.
+11. Restart the policy administration service (or wait for the next server update) to generate and publish trust information.

-14. Open a signature validation test console in the maintenance application and verify that signatures can be validated as expected using a defined policy.

-15. Configure and deploy any number of publically facing signature validation services, using the deployed administration service as the source of trust information.
+12. Configure and deploy any number of publically facing signature validation services, using the deployed administration service as the source of trust information.